How Many Users Does Bluesky Have? 32+ Bluesky Stats (2024)

 • Bluesky features domains as handles as an added trust signal.
 For example, the president of the US could have the handle, “@potus.whitehouse.gov”.

-Sources: Vox, Bloomberg, Bluesky, Engadget, TechCrunch1, TechCrunch2, Open RSS, TechCrunch3
+Sources: Vox, Bloomberg, Bluesky, Engadget, TechCrunch1, Open RSS, TechCrunch2, Time, 9to5Mac

 What is Bluesky?